 3. Eat the right carbohydrates

-The glycemic index measures and ranks various foods by how much they cause blood sugar levels to rise.
+Some people may use the glycemic index (GI) to help them monitor how much sugar and carbohydrate they eat, which will, in turn, help them manage their blood sugar levels.
+The GI measures and ranks various foods by how much they cause blood sugar levels to rise.

 - sweet potatoes

 - low fat milk

 4. Maintain a moderate weight

 Exercise has many health benefits and can help a person manage their blood sugar levels.
 Notably, exercise can help by increasing insulin sensitivity, allowing muscle cells to use the hormone more effectively to take up glucose and use it for energy.
 This can help lower blood sugar in the short term.
 In the long term, regular exercise can help lower a person’s A1C test result.

 Proper hydration is crucial for health, and it can help a person control their blood sugar levels.
 Dehydration is the term for the body having less water than it requires.
 It

 However, it is important to hydrate with water, as other beverages — such as fruit juices and sodas — can cause blood glucose to increase further.